rombie18/mcqueen/README.md

 ## Working principle

 The program will start by initialising the actuators (motor + servo), PID controllers and the controller.
 Next all other sensors or functions will be initialised and run in parallel as threads.
-Once all threads are initialised, the program will release all threads to start processing or collecting/writing data.
-The data is send over a pipe that will interconnect the threads with the main program.
+Once all threads are initialised, the program will release the threads to start processing or collecting/writing data.
+The data is then sent over a pipe that will interconnect the threads with the main program.

+Seperate threads include:
+- Collecting IMU/GYRO data
+- Collecting Encoder data
+- Collecting Controller data
+- Collecting Statistics (CPU, GPU, temps,...)
+- Doing Image Processing, lane detection and calculating steering angle (several versions)
+- Data collection to USB drive

 ## Folder structure
 ~\